Ravi-chandera/Ravi-Chandera/README.md

 # Hello there, I am Ravi Chandera
+I am working in AI at convegenius ai.
+I am part of product that generates insights from databases.
+On system level, It is Natural Language(NL) to SQL problem.
 I am pursuing a master's in **Artificial Intelligence at IIT Patna**.
 I have a strong foundation in advanced **statistical analysis, machine learning, and deep learning techniques**, enabling me to develop accurate and robust predictive models.

 My work includes data preprocessing, feature engineering, and dimensionality reduction techniques to extract meaningful insights and improve model performance.